The Creede Rock & Mineral Show is 8/1-3 @ the Creede Underground Mining Museum & Community Center! See fossils, artifacts, gems & more!

 Cole Park and State Street bridge in downtown Alamosa are great spots to access the banks of the Rio Grande via foot or bike.
 Explore the nearly 8 miles of the Alamosa Ranch's trail system.
 Located north of the golf course off North River Road, the ranch includes 1,300 acres of open space, woods, and wildlife habitat bordering the Rio Grande.
 Currently the Alamosa City Council is reviewing the preservation of this extensive open space.
-The Alamosa Trail Guide shows all of the posted trails.
+The Alamosa Trail Guide below shows all of the posted trails.

 There are two very nice wildlife refuges that are perfect for walking through and enjoying the preserved nature.
 The Alamosa National Wildlife Refuge is accessed from highway 160 headed east out of Alamosa, look for the sign on the right side of the highway.
 Map of Alamosa Wildlife Refuge.